 • Income you receive from any other sources, such as interest or dividends from investments, rental income, and so on

-Next, add up your monthly expenses.
-Look back at your checkbook, bank statement, and credit card statements to make sure you don’t leave anything out.
+Look back at your checkbook, bank statement, and credit card statements to make sure you don’t leave anything out, just like you did with your income.
 Remember to add in occasional expenses, like car insurance premiums and school supplies – just divide the total you spend on each by 12 to come up with a monthly number.
-And, equally important, include some unbudgeted “free” money – a little cash that you can use for whatever you want.
+And, equally important, include some unbudgeted “free” money – a little cash you can use for whatever you want.

-The third step in constructing your budget involves your financial goals.
+This is where you get to think about what you want your future to look like.
+Dream big, even if you have to start small.
 You’ll want to include some money for emergency savings here, along with amounts to go toward college funds and your future finances (like retirement savings).
 Even if you can only spare small amounts for these savings, put in a budget line for each – every dollar you save is a dollar closer to your goals.

 Finally, subtract your total monthly expenses and savings goals from your total monthly income.
 If the result turns out positive, you have room in your budget for more saving or spending.
 If the result ends up negative, don’t worry – this is what happens most of the time with a first-draft budget.
 That just means your budget needs another go-around, with more attention on reducing expenses – or increasing income – where you can.